minio/docs-k8s/source/reference/minio-kubectl-plugin.rst

       The MinIO-hosted ``minio/k8s-operator`` image is *not* password protected.
       This option is only required for non-MinIO image sources which are password protected.

+   .. mc-cmd:: console-image
+      :option:

+      The image to use when deploying the :minio-git:`MinIO console` in Operator mode, where administrators can create and manage MinIO tenants using a Graphical User Interface.

+      Defaults to ``minio/console:v0.7.4``.

+   .. mc-cmd:: default-minio-image
+      :option:

+      The default :minio-git:`minio` image to use when creating a new MinIO tenant.
+Defaults to ``minio/minio:RELEASE.2021-06-07T21-40-51Z``.

+   .. mc-cmd:: default-console-image
+      :option:

+      The default :minio-git:`console` image to use when creating a new MinIO tenant.
+Defaults to ``minio/console:v0.7.4``.

+   .. mc-cmd:: default-kes-image
+      :option:

+      The default :minio-git:`kes` image to use when creating a new MinIO tenant.
+Defaults to ``minio/kes:v0.14.0``.

    .. mc-cmd:: output
       :option: